ethereum/pm/AllCoreDevs-Meetings/Meeting 138.md

 Yeah definitely it wouldn't be that different from what we have from prater today.

 **Tim** ([23:38](https://youtu.be/BFxkGdPv4F8?t=1418))
-Given we have Afri on the call and you came on Afr a few weeks ago to talk about the issues around Goerli ether, do you have any thoughts, about like if we should keep prater / Goerli as the large beacon chain, if that negatively like affects Goerli in other ways, yeah.
+Given we have Afr on the call and you came on Afr a few weeks ago to talk about the issues around Goerli ether, do you have any thoughts, about like if we should keep prater / Goerli as the large beacon chain, if that negatively like affects Goerli in other ways, yeah.

 **Afr** ([24:06](https://youtu.be/BFxkGdPv4F8?t=1446))
 Yeah, sure.
 I mean Goerli and Prater are already fairly big, it has a lot of users and it has a lot of validators.
 Sepolia is kind of still very unknown, so there we don't have a beacon chain yet and we don't have many users building on Sepolia yet, naturally.
 We have to keep in mind that we are deprecating a lot of